alex-kotenko-dev/online-pet-shop/README.md

 ## How to Run

-Start the backend first (see [pet-shop-backend](https://github.com/alex-kotenko-dev/pet-shop-backend))
+Start the backend first from the [pet-shop-backend](https://github.com/alex-kotenko-dev/pet-shop-backend) repository, then run `npm install` and `npm run dev` in this frontend repository